AckerlyXu/heima/articles/virtual-machines/windows/ps-hybrid-cloud-test-env-lob.md

 Use the CORP\User1 account when prompted to supply domain account credentials for the **Add-Computer** command.

-After restarting, use the Azure portal preview to connect to SQL1 *with the local administrator account of SQL1*.
+After restarting, use the Azure Portal to connect to SQL1 *with the local administrator account of SQL1*.

 Next, configure SQL Server 2014 to use the F: drive for new databases and for user account permissions.